walbourn/directxtk-samples/DirectXTK/Readme.txt

     A common way to play sounds is to trigger them in a 'fire-and-forget' mode.
 This is done by calling SoundEffect::Play() rather than creating a SoundEffectInstance.
 These use XAudio2 source voices managed by AudioEngine, are cleaned up automatically when they finish playing, and can overlap in time.
-    One-shot sounds cannot be looped, have 3D positional effects, or have individual volume, pan, or pitch control.
+    One-shot sounds cannot be looped or have 3D positional effects.

     std::unique_ptr<SoundEffect> soundEffect( new SoundEffect( audEngine.get(), L"Explosion.wav" ) );